 This post may contain affiliate links.

-10 Best Backpacking Water Filters of 2023
+10 Best Backpacking Water Filters and Purifiers of 2024

 What are the best water filter and water purification treatment systems used by backpackers?
 That really depends on the quality of the water you need to filter or purify, the number of people you need to treat water for, and your personal preferences.
 For example, squeeze-style water filters, UV purification, and filter bottles tend to be good for solo users and clear water sources, while chemical purification and pump filters/purifiers are good for larger groups and riskier or murkier water sources.
 Cost and filter longevity are also worth considering.